 My journal articles include:

-"Functionalist Justice and Coordination" Social Theory and Practice, forthcoming
+"Functionalist Justice and Coordination" Social Theory and Practice, 2020

-- "Social Rules in Libertarian Thought" Journal des Économistes et des Études Humaines, forthcoming
+"Social Rules in Libertarian Thought" Journal des Économistes et des Études Humaines, 2020

 My book chapters include: